sjbylo/container-workshop/02-run-an-image/README.md

 ```

 Note that you are logged in as root.
 You should have quite a lot of root privileges within the container, but only within the container.
 Nevertheless it is not a best practice to run containers with the root privilege and this is something that is not allowed by default in OpenShift.
-If you could somehow use your root privileges _outside of the container_ on the underlying host (your laptop or other machine) then that might be a huge problem.
-That is why the underlying container technology that is running in the host Linux OS must be secure.
+If you could somehow use your root privileges _outside of the container_ (escape the container) on the underlying host (your laptop or
+other machine) then that might pose a huge problem.
+That is why the underlying container technology that is
+running in the host Linux OS must be secure.

+Yes!
+Your container is running on Linux, even though you are running Docker on Windows or on a mac laptop.

-That's the end of the lab.
+**That's the end of the lab.**

-Something you might like to try...
+Something you might like to try if you have time ...

 Let's try and show what a container, running as root, could do if the container might be misconfigured by mistake.

 We will mount the host's root filesystem into the container and write a file to it.

-Run the following command to mound the filesystem (-v /:/rootfs).
+Run the following command to mound the host (yes, your laptop!) system filesystem under /rootfs (-v /:/rootfs).

 ```
 docker run -it --rm -v /:/rootfs centos:7